hikeventures/hikeventures.github.io/_posts/best/2017-07-30-best-travel-tripods-sony.markdown

 ## My own gear

-I own a SLIK Mini Pro III and a Manfrotto BeFree Aluminum.
+I own a SLIK Mini Pro III and a Manfrotto BeFree .
 I use the SLIK when I need to count every gram e.g. when going on a long distance hike while I take the Manfrotto if I need a full featured tripod.

 The Manfrotto is also a good choice if you want to take selfies as you can position the camera to the right hight.